meshackmliwa88/climate-data-extractor/README.md

 # Climate Data Extractor (CDE)

-CDE is a Flask-based platform for extracting, analysing and visualising CHIRPS and ERA5 climate datasets stored in Zarr format.
+CDE is a Flask-based platform for extracting, analysing and visualising CHIRPS and ERA5 climate datasets stored in NetCDF and Zarr format.
 It supports point extraction, climate indices, plots, maps, Excel outputs and QR-based verification.

 ## Public-build scope